The All African Anthroposophic Training is a five module anthroposophic training for the African continent.

 The training will include offerings in the following areas: Anthrophosophic medicine, biodynamic farming, child development, ethical business, and Waldorf education.

 The training is enabled and supported by highly skilled leaders in each of these fields.
 Each year the All African Anthroposophic Training will take place in a different African country to support the development of a growing network of people committed to human and social development.
-The first AAAT took place in Kenya, The second AAAT took place in Zimbabwe and this, the Third one, is happening in Tanzania.
+The first AAAT took place in Kenya, then Zimbabwe, Tanzania, Uganda and now Zanzibar.

-We are joined by Joan Sleigh from the Goetheanum; Michaela Gloeckler who has been with the Medical Section for many years; Angela Hoffmann who manages the Sekem agricultural work and many more.
+We are joined by Joan Sleigh, director of the WSIF; Michaela Glöckler, emeritus head of the Medical Section at the Goetheanum.
+Angela Hoffmann who manages the Sekem agricultural work and many more.